 Group counseling offers a supportive environment where people from diverse backgrounds come together to navigate life’s challenges and work on personal growth.
 Joining a group allows individuals to connect with others facing similar issues, fostering a sense of community and providing valuable insights, making group therapy a powerful tool in promoting mental and emotional well-being.

-Group counselors don’t always agree on the exact group counseling objectives and principles, as they are frequently imprecise, general, and filled with insinuations.
-Nevertheless, there are five most common objectives that these experts agree on:
+What are the goals of group counseling?
+Psych specialists don’t always agree on experts’ exact objectives and principles, as they are frequently imprecise, general, and filled with insinuations.
+Nevertheless, there are five most common objectives that these experts agree on about group counseling:

 - Enhancing the client’s capacity and efficiency to cope.

 - Encouraging positive behavioral change.